DELUXEHUNTER/Neoa/Docs/Lore/Lore.md

 ---------------------------------------------------------------

 <h3>Ancient ancestors</h3>

-<p>These people are common ancestors the people of [PlaceHolder] have in common</p>
+<p align="justify">The Ancient ancestors of the world, being some of the greatest most mysterious people of the lands.</p>

 <h4> Avalon, Neoan Lord</h4>
-<p align="justify"></p>

-<p align="justify" >Avalon is the patron of Neoa, He is the founder of Neoa.</p>
+<p align="justify" >Avalon is the patron of Neoa, He is the founder of Neoa</p>

 <h4> Iedelan, Anaxian hero</h4>
 <p align="justify">Idelan is the patron of Anaxia, The greatest King in Anaxian history</p>

 <h4>Dresden, Traveler of worlds</h4>

-<p align="justify">[Known as Tau-An in code currently.
-Dresden is a temporary name and is subject to change]</p>
+<p align="justify">[Dresden is a temporary name and is subject to change, just as is his description]</p>
 <p align="justify">A mysterious wandering man who appears at certain times, its unknown why he randomly shows up to certain things, but by many historians in their findings its been noted hes been seen at many important events.
-No one has ever spoken or seen him but it is suspected that he still lives to this day.</p>
+No one has ever spoken or seen him but it is suspected that he still lives to this day. </p>

+<h4>Tau-an, The Undead.</h4>
+<p align="justify">[Idea?]The Immortal undead ancestor of all things dead.
+Considered the creator and master of the first undead until having been overthrown by the very dead he raised, as the more he brought back the more they learned and became sentient giving themselves thoughts and minds to use.
+Not one of the first vampires, but after the vampiric rise he has taken dominion over vampires giving them blessings and everything.</p>

 <h3>Religion</h3>